 |ALTER TABLE DROP CONSTRAINT (PRIMARY KEY or UNIQUE)||Clustered index|

-The underlying table cannot be modified, truncated, or dropped while an online index operation is in process.
+The underlying table can't be modified, truncated, or dropped while an online index operation is in process.

 The online option setting (ON or OFF) specified when you create or drop a clustered index is applied to any nonclustered indexes that must be rebuilt.
 For example, if the clustered index is built online by using CREATE INDEX WITH DROP_EXISTING, ONLINE=ON, all associated nonclustered indexes are re-created online also.

 Although not common, the online index operation can cause a deadlock when it interacts with database updates because of user or application activities.
-In these rare cases, the SQL Server Database Engine will select the user or application activity as a deadlock victim.
+In these rare cases, the SQL Server Database Engine selects the user or application activity as a deadlock victim.

-You can perform concurrent online index DDL operations on the same table or view only when you are creating multiple new nonclustered indexes, or reorganizing nonclustered indexes.
+You can perform concurrent online index DDL operations on the same table or view only when you're creating multiple new nonclustered indexes, or reorganizing nonclustered indexes.
 All other online index operations performed at the same time fail.
-For example, you cannot create a new index online while rebuilding an existing index online on the same table.
+For example, you can't create a new index online while rebuilding an existing index online on the same table.